Could Capital Gains Tax Be About to Change?

 My view

-If the government decides the current CGT discount is too generous, then it should be changed properly.
+If it is decided that the current CGT discount is too generous, then it should be changed properly.

 That means no grandfathering of the former rate.
-If the law changes, then any future sale after that change should be taxed under the new rules, regardless of when the asset was purchased.
+If the rule changes, then any future sale after that change should be taxed under the new rules, regardless of when the asset was purchased.

 Markets can adjust to a clear new rule.
 What they struggle with is uncertainty, carve-outs and transition arrangements that drag on forever.
 If a reform is worth doing, it should be done cleanly.
 Otherwise, it risks becoming symbolic politics rather than meaningful policy.